 - Rapid resting heart rate

 At this point you’ll need to seek medical intervention.
 One of the best options is to call DispatchHealth to come to the rescue.
-Their ER-trained medical teams are able to evaluate patients for dehydration and administer IV fluids to more rapidly hydrate patients in a safe and beneficial way.
-And best of all, there’s no driving to an urgent care clinic or emergency room, no waiting room and no hassle.
+Their emergency care providers are able to evaluate patients for dehydration and administer IV fluids to more rapidly hydrate patients in a safe and beneficial way.
+And best of all, there’s no rush to the emergency room, no waiting room and no hassle.
 The team will come to you, wherever you happen to be, so you can relax on the couch while you wait to be seen.